chromiumembedded/cef/tools/distrib/win/README.txt

   directory path can be customized using CefSettings.resources_dir_path.

-* FFmpeg audio and video support avcodec-54.dll avformat-54.dll
+* FFmpeg audio and video support ffmpegsumo.dll
-    avutil-51.dll
-  Note: Without these components HTML5 audio and video will not function.
+  Note: Without this component HTML5 audio and video will not function.

 * Angle and Direct3D support
     d3dcompiler_43.dll